 Karlsohn serves on the board of the Faculty of Education at Uppsala university.
 He is the representative of Uppsala university at the national Swedish think tank for the arts and humanities, Humtank.
 Karlsohn is a member of the managing body of Higher Education as a Research Object (HERO), a network for interdisciplinary research on higher education.
-He is on the advisory board for Lychnos: Årsbok för idé- och lärdomshistoria, the leading Swedish journal (yearbook) for history of ideas and science.
-Karlsohn often publishes reviews and articles in Swedish media, and he is also a translator of texts mainly from the fields of history of ideas, philosophy and theology.
+He is also a working member of The Royal Society of Arts and Sciences of Uppsala (KVSU), member of the board of The Society for University and Student History in Uppsala and member of the board of the Anders Karitz Foundation.
+Karlsohn serves on the advisory board for Lychnos: Årsbok för idé- och lärdomshistoria, the leading Swedish journal (yearbook) for history of ideas and science.
+He often publishes reviews, articles and translations in Swedish media.

 Thomas Karlsohn defended his PhD thesis in 2005 at the University of Gothenburg.
 He was appointed associate professor in 2010, and from 2014 to 2019 he held a tenured position as senior lecturer at Uppsala university.
 Karlsohn was appointed professor in 2019.